ChhavikKapoor20/kj-review-assistant/README.md

 # Kewal Jewellers — Review Assistant

 A mobile-first "Review Assistant" web app.
-A customer scans a QR code in the shop, rates their visit, picks what they bought and what impressed them, and in **one tap** the app writes a natural, grammatically correct Google review based only on what they selected, copies it, and opens Google Reviews for them to paste it in.
+A customer scans a QR code in the shop, answers two quick questions about their visit, and in one tap the app writes a natural, grammatically correct Google review based only on what they selected, copies it, and opens Google Reviews so they can paste it in.

 No backend, no build tools, no npm, no frameworks — just three files: